thoth-station/prescriptions/.github/ISSUE_TEMPLATE/prescription_request.md

 ---
-name: Feature request
+name: Prescription request
-about: Suggest an idea for this project
+about: Suggest a prescription for the resolution process
-labels: "enhancement, kind/feature"
+labels: "enhancement, kind/feature, prescription"
 ---

 **Is your feature request related to a problem?
 Please describe.**